fastlane/fastlane/pem/README.md

 ## Environment Variables

-Run `pem --help` to get a list of available environment variables.
+Run `fastlane pem --help` to get a list of available environment variables.

 # How does it work?